- Corporate Data

 Recommended Articles

-Corporate Information Database LBC (Linkage Business Code) is a database containing 12.5 million corporate records maintained by uSonar.
-By leveraging a marketing database free of omissions and duplicates, companies can streamline internal resources for sales and marketing activities.
-Furthermore, by effectively utilizing external resources for the construction and maintenance of the underlying database, companies can reduce their operational burden.
+The LBC (Linkage Business Code) Corporate Information Database is a database of 12.5 million corporate records maintained by uSonar.
+By utilizing a comprehensive, deduplicated marketing database as a foundation for sales and marketing activities, companies can improve the efficiency of their internal resources.
+Furthermore, by effectively leveraging external resources for the construction and maintenance of this foundational database, companies can reduce their operational burden.

-The Corporate Information Database LBC is a comprehensive corporate database covering 12.5 million business locations, independently collected and built by uSonar.
-Developed under the philosophy of "organizing information for every company in Japan," the database contains over 38 million records when including historical data.
+The LBC Corporate Information Database is a comprehensive corporate database covering 12.5 million business locations, independently collected and built by uSonar.
+Based on the philosophy of organizing information for every company in Japan, the database contains over 38 million records when including historical data.

-In recent years, the pace of environmental change has been accelerating, and redesigning business processes is essential to adapt to this rapidly shifting landscape.
+In recent years, the pace of environmental change has accelerated, necessitating the redesign of business processes to adapt to these rapid shifts.
 Nevertheless, many companies have historically avoided addressing the challenge of business process redesign, attempting to manage without it.

-On the other hand, some companies have faced these challenges head-on, viewing them as opportunities to build frameworks for next-generation growth.
-We understand that these companies did not start from scratch; rather, they built the foundations for growth by optimizing internal resources and effectively leveraging external resources based on existing frameworks.
+On the other hand, some companies have faced these challenges head-on, viewing them as opportunities to build mechanisms for next-generation growth.
+We understand that these companies did not start from scratch; rather, they built the foundation for growth by optimizing internal resources and effectively utilizing external resources within existing frameworks.

 By using the LBC Corporate Information Database, you can achieve: